 In addition to GAME, the MIT Graduate Student Council (GSC) also hosts lots of orientation events for all incoming graduate students.
-The full calendar of GSC orientation events can be found on the GSC Orientation 2018 website.
-Some of the best GSC orientation events (in our opinion) are listed below in addition to the GAME events.
+The full calendar of GSC orientation events can be found on the GSC Orientation 2019 website.

 Come meet the people behind the emails!
 Your orientation chairs, as well as representatives from many other MechE organizations, will kick-off GAME orientation and introduce you to the MechE department.
 There will be TONS of delicious food from awesome local restaurants as well, so you can get a taste of Cambridge!